 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
+The Company operates in a cyclical industry where cash flow levels are closely correlated to the market prices for copper.

+The Company expects that it will continue to be able to meet obligations for the next 12 months from operating cash flow.
+The Company manages liquidity risk through close controls on cash requirements and regular updates to short-term cash flow projections.
 The Company operates in a cyclical industry where levels of cash flow are closely correlated to the market prices for copper.

-In 2022, the Company generated \$34.9 million of operating cash flow before changes in non-cash working capital (2021: \$69.5 million), and \$23.6 million in operating cash flow including changes in non-cash working capital (2021: \$93.0 million).
+In 2023, the Company generated \$22.3 million of operating cash flow before changes in non-cash working capital (2022: \$34.9 million), and \$20.3 million in operating cash flow including changes in non-cash working capital (2022: \$23.6 million) and was able to meet its obligations as they became due.